We get asked a lot of questions. Here are some of the most recurring ones.

-During the entire trip you will slip on board.
+During the entire trip you will sleep on board.
 There are usually 2-4 cabins on board with double or bunk berths (bunks).
 You'll stay in one of those cabins.
 If you come as a couple – you will stay together.

 If not all bunks are booked, you might get a single cabin just for yourself.
 We try to organise watches in a way that "roommates" are not in the same watch so that you can have a longer period with the cabin just for yourself.
 In any case, your bunk is reserved exclusively for you throughout the entire trip.